bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 To clarify your mind, you can consider that these variables contains a simple value.
 In reality, they contain Jinja2 code as a string, that will be interpreted by Ansible during tasks/templates execution, which is why these are more functions/API than pure variables.

+Remmeber that in any case, if these variables are not providing the expected value, you can use Ansible variables precedence mechanism to force your values.

 Last point, for developers, these j2 variables should be considered as a way to keep compatibility with roles, while upgrading the logic of the stack.

 Inventory, roles, and playbooks